ibm-cloud-docs/discovery-data/cm-doc-classifier.md

             The data in the collection where you apply the enrichment must have the same fields as the collection that you used to train the model.
             {: note}
         1. In the **Enrichments** tab, locate your classifier in the **Name** column.
 From the **Fields to enrich** field, choose the same text field that was used to train the model.
-(This field is determined by the system and is indexed as the *Analyzable text content* field.)
+(This field is determined by the system and is indexed as the *Analyzable text content* field.
+For more information, see [Identifying the text field](/docs/discovery-data?topic=discovery-data-cm-edit-collection#text-field).)
         1. Click **Apply changes and reprocess**.

 ### Document classifier limits